cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 Fixing Validation Failure
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You must change the configuration yourself:
+You must change the configuration yourself.
+In this case:

 .. code-block:: diff